paulgear/puppet/README.txt

 LICENSE
 -------

-puppet-modules - a collection of puppet modules focused on support of remote office Linux servers.
+This is a collection of puppet modules focused on support of remote office Linux servers.

     Copyright (c) 2010 Gear Consulting Pty Ltd <http://libertysys.com.au/>

     Written by Paul Gear <github@libertysys.com.au>

-    The latest version of puppet-modules may be found at
+    The latest version of these modules may be found at
     <http://github.com/paulgear/puppet-modules>

 This program is free software: you can redistribute it and/or modify it under the terms